 - Complete the selection process as scheduled and/or requested to do so.

-- Be in good financial standing and conduct with the college.
+- Be in good academic, financial, and conduct standing with the University.

 Financial Aid Considerations

-Your compensation package for your work as a staff member is considered as earned income, which means that there are implications in terms of financial aid.
-If you receive financial aid, this is considered as part of your financial aid package and could affect other sources of income such as loans, grants, and other types of aid.
-We urge you to contact a financial aid counselor to discuss how a staff position might impact your financial aid package before making the decision to apply.
+New RAs receive a full room grant of approximately $11,030 for the entire academic year.
+In addition, they receive approximately $2,200 to offset the cost of their board plan.
+All RAs also receive approximately $400 ($200/semester) to offset the $700 comprehensive fee charged each semester by the University.
+Because benefits of the position are allocated in the form of a grant, there are implications in terms of financial aid.
+If you receive financial aid, this is considered as part of your financial aid package and could affect other sources of aid such as loans, grants, work study, etc. We urge you to contact a financial aid counselor to discuss how an RA position might affect your financial aid package before making the decision to apply.

 Loyola University Maryland welcomes applicants from all backgrounds who can contribute to its educational mission.
 Loyola is an Equal Employment Opportunity Employer, seeking applications from underrepresented groups.

-Further questions or concerns can be directed to: Jenn Brad (email@example.com)
+Further questions or concerns can be directed to: SLjobs@loyola.edu